Hendy/umbraco-look/README.md

 ## Indexing

-Look automatically hooks into all Umbraco Exmaine indexers (by default "ExternalIndexer", "InternalIndexer" and "InternalMemberIndexer" - see /config/ExamineSettings.config) offering the ability to create additional Lucene fields for `name`, `date`, `text`, `tags` and `location` data for the Umbraco content, media or member being indexed.
+Look automatically hooks into all Umbraco Exmaine indexers (by default "ExternalIndexer", "InternalIndexer" and "InternalMemberIndexer" - see /config/ExamineSettings.config) offering the ability to create additional Lucene fields for `name`, `date`, `text`, `tags` and `location` data.

 To configure the indexing behaviour, custom functions can be set via static methods on the LookService (all are optional).
-At index-time each of these custom functions will be given the IPublishedContent of the item being indexed and the name of the Exmaine index being used.
-If a custom function returns a value, then it will be stored in custom Lucene field(s) (prefixed with "Look_"), otherwise a null return indicates no change.
+At index-time each of these custom functions will be given the IPublishedContent of the content, media or member being indexed and the name of the Exmaine index being used.
+If a custom function is not set, or returns a null, then no change takes place, otherwise a returned value will be indexed into custom Lucene field(s) (prefixed with "Look_").

 The static method definitions on the LookService where the custom indexing functions can be set: